prazdevs/praz-dev-old/content/blog/a-javascript-story.md

 Scary, isn't it ?
 Well to me it was, and it still is.
 My error was thinking JavaScript was still stuck at this point...

-### A brighter future: entering modern JavaScript era
+### A brighter future: entering the modern JavaScript era

 While my work was mainly consisting of maintaining and developing new features on an Universal Windows Platform application (UWP) using C# and XAML, the main solution developed by the company was an ASP.NET backend serving a VueJs frontend.
-Because I got curious, and I knew that I'd had to eventually work on that, I asked to get involved in it.
+Because I got curious, and I knew that I'd have to eventually work on that, I asked to get involved in it.
 With no previous knowledge of JavaScript, I wanted to see if things changed.
 One thing surely changed: my state of mind regarding JS.

 ##### First contact with an unknown species called Vue

 That.
 Was.
 Hard.
-I mean overwhelming.
-Opening a complex, probably not perfectly implemented entreprise grade Vue app, was maybe not the best thing I could have done to get into modern JavaScript.
+I mean, overwhelming.
+Opening a complex, probably not perfectly implemented, entreprise grade Vue app, might not have been the best thing I could have done to get into modern JavaScript.
 I took a step back, and decided to read some documentation.
 So I learnt some very basic JavaScript principles, and how Vue was using it to create apps with a component-based architecture.
-That was really intriguing, because what I was reading was JavaScript, but did not feel like the one I remembered.
+That was really intriguing, because what I was reading was JavaScript, but it did not feel like the one I remembered.
 I was enjoying using Vue.
 So I started implementing small features, and ended up reading about the latest trends in the JS world.
-I immediately felt that i needed to try those, for the sake of knowledge and discovery or simply curiosity.
+I immediately felt that I needed to try those, for the sake of knowledge and discovery or simply curiosity.

 ##### The eye-opener: React

 While reading about Vue, I came across numerous references about a "framework" or "library" called React.
 Compared to the others, it often came out as "more mature" and "more popular".
-Without thinking twice, I was aready crawling through YouTube for some React knowledge, and I sure wasn't disappointed.
+Without thinking twice, I was already crawling through YouTube for some React knowledge, and I sure wasn't disappointed.
 The amount of complete but free resources is incredible.
 Going with the flow (pun slightly intended for whoever gets it), I followed up by implementing simple Redux stores to my app, and learnt by building a dummy ecommerce application.
 And it felt good, satisfying even.
-Because I enjoy well designed architecture, I had a great time implenting those as they were like puzzle pieces that I put together.
+Because I enjoy well designed architecture, I had a great time implenting those as if they were puzzle pieces that I put together.

 ![React + Redux architecture, delightful...](../images/react-architecture.png)

-React provided principles to abide by (see [thinking in React](https://reactjs.org/docs/thinking-in-react.html)) while Redux provided me with opinionated and "safe" way to handle requests and data in my application, how convenient!
-I will not go through everything I learnt because React is so complex, but it is still constantly evolving and growing and it definitely made me love JavaScript.
+React provided principles to abide by (see [thinking in React](https://reactjs.org/docs/thinking-in-react.html)) while Redux provided me with opinionated and "safe" ways to handle requests and data in my application, how convenient!
+I will not go through everything I learnt, because React is so complex, but it is still constantly evolving and growing and it definitely made me love JavaScript.
 Yes, you read that right.

 ##### Back to back(end): Express

-I just witnessed modern Javascript power.
-And I was impressed.
+I just witnessed modern JavaScript power, and I was impressed.
 As someone with a prior experience consisting essentially in backend development and creating APIs, I wanted to see what Javascript had to offer.
 And boy, I was surely not disappointed when I looked at Express.

 ```js:title=express-server.js
 // from expressjs.com